 Below: My studio at home in Cape Town with good north facing light

-Like most sane people I'd rather be fishing every spare moment I have but I find now – again maybe a symptom of age – that capturing trout on paper with pen and ink is nearly as good as taking them from a stream with a rod and line.
+Like most sane people I'd rather be fishing every spare moment but I find now – maybe a symptom of age – that capturing fish on paper with pen and ink is nearly as good as taking them from a stream with a rod and line.
 Well, nearly.

 In celebration of Clive Hatton's 9-pound trout from the Langkloof in Barkly East

-I have done sketches on-site in a wire-bound sketch pad but mostly I draw from photographs.
-Taking a sketch pad in the back of your fly vest with a range of pencils is not something I made a habit of, but when I did I learned more about what I was drawing than I ever did from a photograph!
+I do on-site sketches in wire-bound sketch pads but I also draw from photographs.
+Taking a sketch pad in the back of your fly vest with a range of pencils is not something I make a habit of, but when I have sketched on site I have learned more about what I was drawing than I ever did from a photograph!
 And I have kept all those pads.

-All my art is done on is watermarked 100% cotton Arches cold and hot-pressed paper.
+All my watercolour paintings are done on 300 gm, watermarked, 100% cotton Arches cold and hot-pressed paper.
 I use only Winsor & Newton paints and store the art in large plastic sleeved portfolio folio holders in dry, dark places.
-I can arrange to frame, but it puts both the price of the art up but also complicates the transport by courier, so I don't recommend it.
+I do sometimes arrange framing, but it puts both the price of the art up and complicates the transport by courier, so I don't often recommend it.

 Wild rainbow, Bokspruit River, on the summit of the Breg

 The pen and ink sketches on ceramic are especially pleasing to me.
-I draw these onto the raw bisque ware with a very special Amaco pencil.
+I draw and paint onto the raw bisque ware with a very special Amaco pencil and special paints.
 Standard lead pencils don't work as the sketches disappear in the firing process.

 I never use digitally generated transfers in this art.
 All is original pen drawn straight onto the bowl or mug.

 The raw product is fired twice at around 1200° C, once to bake it hard and the second time to cover it in a nicely transparent glaze.
 So it will last your lifetime – or until you drop it!